 They’ll be supporting good digestion with healthy prebiotics in the most delicious way.

 Would you like to have more delicious recipes that support good digestion, balanced hormones and stable blood sugar sent to you each week?
 CLICK TO SIGN UP for my weekly email newsletter with recipes and tips for you to eat well and enjoy your wonderful life.

 - Total Time: 5 minutes

 Raw jicama fries spiced with lime & chili creates a delicious appetizer with a bright fresh flavor.
 It’s a fun food to serve alone or with any type of dip.

-- Peel jicama and slice julienne style either on a mandoline or by hand.
+- Peel jicama and slice into julienne size pieces the size of thin fries.
+Use a mandoline or by hand.

 - Place in bowl and sprinkle olive oil, paprika, chili powder, cumin, salt and lime juice.